Hanzm10/Hardware-Inventory-Sales/README.md

 ### 2. Configure the Database
 - Install MySQL and create a new database
-- Import the database schema to your MySQL database.
-Refer to [this file](/external_resources/db/README.md) for instructions.
+- Create a database in your MySQL server.
-- Update the database connection settings in the [src/com/murico/java/resources/application.properties](/com/murico/resources/application.properties) file.
+- Apply the server details in [the database module resources.](database/src/main/resources), preferable the `.properties` file;
 - Refer to [our database schema](https://dbdocs.io/workemailaaronragudos/murico?table=low_stock_alerts&schema=public&view=table_structure&fbclid=IwY2xjawJPnkJleHRuA2FlbQIxMAABHXk9UHiYvKQmC8NfQNbt8FaTdjT6Q_h-LgpNDXAgp_2SBhyLJrQNFO2YdA_aem_xaf-g4VewS3l02DSjrTvIw) for more details of the schema.

-If you run into the error `communications link failure`, please make sure that the `PORT` on `db.url` in `database.properties` is properly configured to be the port where your local database is running on.
+If you run into the error `communications link failure`, please make sure that the application is connecting to the database you want it to connect to with proper `PORT`, `PASSWORD`, `DATABASE NAME` and `USERNAME`.

 ### 3. Run the Application